 But sometimes the information on the databases may be wrong and you need to get it corrected.

 In 2020, Cifas recorded over 185,000 cases of identity theft.
 The numbers in the first half of 2021 went up by 11% – this is a growing problem.

 When should you check the fraud databases?

-There are two UK databases aimed at alerting lenders to possible fraudulent applications for borrowing: National Hunter and CIFAS.
-Many people will go their whole lives without ever needing to know anything about them, but there are three situations where you may want to find out more:
+Many people will go their whole lives without ever needing to know anything about these fraud databases, but there are three situations where you may want to find out more.

 1) You are being asked to supply more information

 If you try to take out a new mobile contract or sign up in a shop for a 0% deal on a new carpet you are buying, then you are contacted later and asked to send proof of identity/proof of address, this may be a sign that your credit application has been flagged as needing more checks.
 The creditor could have been alerted to possible fraud concerns by running your applications through one of the fraud databases.